codahale/lockstitch/design.md

 function Seal(state, plaintext):
   (state, output) ← Chain(state, 0x05)                // Ratchet the protocol state and key an output AEGIS-128L instance.
   ciphertext ← AEGIS_128L::Encrypt(output, plaintext) // Encrypt the plaintext with AEGIS-128L.
-  (s_tag, l_tag) ← AEGIS_128L::Tag(output)            // Calculate the short and long AEGIS-128L tags.
+  (s_tag, l_tag) ← AEGIS_128L::Finalize(output)       // Calculate the short and long AEGIS-128L tags.
   state ← Process(state, l_tag, 0x05)                 // Process the long tag as input.
   return (state, ciphertext, s_tag)                   // Return the ciphertext and the short tag.
 ```

-This is essentially the same thing as the `Encrypt` operation but includes the AEGIS-128L tag in the
+This is essentially the same thing as the `Encrypt` operation but includes the short AEGIS-128L tag
-ciphertext.
+in the ciphertext.
+Because the long tag is used to update the protocol's state (instead of just the
+short tag), an attacker in possession of the protocol's initial state but not the plaintext will be
+unable to compute the protocol's final state, as the long tag includes information which the short
+tag does not.

 The `Open` operation decrypts the ciphertext and compares the counterfactual tag against the tag
 included with the ciphertext: